Blinky's Lab

 HFS-P3 Pen type pocket geiger counter / dosimeter Pt.2

-Archived from radmon.org - originally posted 12/06/2023 I was asked by Gissio to try and download the original firmware from my HFS-P3, so I tried.
+I was asked by Gissio to try and download the original firmware from my HFS-P3, so I tried.
 Alas, no joy so far. ☹️ Under the battery (stuck down with sticky tape) is a pin header.
 Probably designed to have a pogo pin connector connect to it as there is no room to solder on an actual pin header.
 I just soldered wires to it directly.
 I managed to work out the pins by tracing the circuit, but I had to use my microscope as the connections on the MCU really are that small!
-I took photos of both sides and flipped one then overlaied one over
+I took photos of both sides and flipped one then overlaied one over the other so I could line up the vias on the board.
+You

 • Posted on